 Lloyd also reminisced about his own teen years, “After getting my Learner’s Permit, she would let me drive the 1948 Chevy with vacuum gear shift.
 Boy that was an exciting challenge!
 RAKE!
 RAKE!”

 In the early 1960s, her husband Fred, brother-in-law Bill SKAGGS and son Lloyd built the house in Florida.
 Lloyd says his cousin Eugene Noble DEMPSEY may have helped some.
-The house was sold to a Henry HARRAH in late 60’s – approximately 67 or 68.
+The house was sold to a Henry HARRAH in the late 1960’s – approximately 1967 or 1968.

 Myrtle visited her son Freddy and his family in Royal Oaks (Torrejón AFB housing) in Madrid, Spain in May/June 1971.
 They took her to Luxembourg to meet Josette’s mother.
 She visited several sites with them while in Luxembourg.

 Unfortunately, while she was in Luxembourg her father Walter F. ROOP died and she was not able to get a flight out to go home for the funeral.
-Since she could not go back in time she decided to stick to her planned trip, returning to Spain and then flew home on her scheduled flights.
+Since she could not go back in time, she decided to stick to her planned trip, returning to Spain and then flying home on her scheduled flights.

 Myrtle Hazel ROOP’s grandchildren are now between 42 and 71 years old.
-We all had different relationships with her due to our age differences and the distance we lived from her.
+All of us had different relationships with her due to our age differences and the distance we lived from her.
 She wasn’t in Grandma mode yet when the older grandchildren were born as she was still raising her younger children.
 Her 7th child was born two years after the birth of the first grandchild.